ludiazv/composeOs/readme.md

 - Testing the software and report the issues in the issues page.
 - Improve the documentation.
-- Provide examples of composeos.yml.
+- Provide examples of composeos.yml and software stacks.
 - Contribute with additional stack templates.
 - Add and test other boards.